Loading...

 Why International Debts Don’t Get Collected

 Jurisdictional complexity.
-Which country's courts have jurisdiction?
+Which country’s courts have jurisdiction?
 What does the contract say?
-If it says nothing, which country's default rules apply?
 A debtor in Dubai may fall under UAE federal courts, DIFC Courts, or a free zone arbitration tribunal.
-A debtor in China operates under a legal system where foreign judgments are rarely enforceable.
+A debtor in China operates under a legal system where most foreign judgments are not directly enforceable.
 Each jurisdiction is a specialist problem requiring specialist knowledge.
+Enforcement gaps.
+Winning a judgment in your home country is straightforward.
+Enforcing it in the debtor’s country is a separate legal battle.
+You may need to relitigate the entire case locally, which costs time and money the debtor is counting on you not spending.
+Cultural and linguistic distance.
+Collection tactics that work in Germany don’t work in the UAE.
+A demand letter in English to a debtor whose decision-making happens in Mandarin reaches the debtor’s assistant, not the debtor.

 How Global Debt Recovery Actually Works